hchiam/learning-jquery/README.md

 Event listener `event.target` vs `event.currentTarget`: https://stackoverflow.com/a/10086501
 - `currentTarget` = listening element (e.g. the individual button that has the click event listener fired on it)
 - `target` = triggering element (i.e. maybe the button, or maybe the i or span you actually clicked on inside of the button)
+- my own mnemonic: "C" is for "catcher", "T" is for "trigger". also, the longer name is more specific to the "catcher" element(s), as opposed to the many more possible "trigger" elements/sources.

 Carousel example: (Bootstrap 5.0.0 + jQuery 3.7.1) https://codepen.io/hchiam/pen/zYQoQpR?editors=1000